bfscheve/CDNlab/contact/index.md

 If you or your child are interested in participating in a study, please email the lab (cdnlab_psych@wisc.edu).

 **Doctoral students**
-*Dr. Guassi Moreira is accepting students to start in Fall 2025.*
+*Dr. Guassi Moreira is accepting students to start in Fall 2026.*
 Individuals interested in joining the lab as graduate students next fall are encouraged to first reach out to Dr. Guassi Moreira (jmoreira2@wisc.edu) to let him know they are interested on applying and to share their CV.
 If needed, he may ask to schedule a brief zoom call.
 Whether an applicant has a zoom call or any prior contact will not influence any admission decisions.
 Afterwards, the applicant should apply to the University of Wisconsin, Madison’s PhD program in psychology by December 1st.
+For additionals details, see [this link](https://psych.wisc.edu/joao-guassi-moreira-information-for-prospective-graduate-students/).

 **Postdoctoral Fellows and Visiting Scholars**
 *Dr. Guassi Moreira is accepting postdoctoral fellows to join in Spring 2024 or Fall 2025.*